 It is difficult for many Christians to accept the above truth that the kingdom of God is a present reality and that Satan is no longer participating in the workings of the world.
-They look at the physical three dimensional world and believe that Satan is still operating, but in reality he has been crushed and has no power in the New Covenant.
+They look at the physical three dimensional world and believe that Satan is still operating, but in reality he has been crushed and has no power or presence in the New Covenant.

 Under the Old Covenant we had activity going on similar to that which Job experienced.

 28. What was it that Satan was doing in the scriptures you read in #26 and #27 above?